Colin-Fredericks/edx_resource_bank/README.md

 Status
 --------

+The script to import an entire edX course from the XML files is just getting started.

 The import scripts are working fairly well.
 They even check for (and rejects) duplicate entries now!
 There are separate scripts to read in resources and learning objectives.

-Getting the interface working properly is a big priority.
-Right now some things are going to be completely unusable once we have 1000 different problems in here.
+Getting the interface working properly (i.e. usable with 1000 entries) is not as big a priority as it used to be.
+Starting to rethink this as more of a back-end system.

 Oddities and details
 --------------------